Akm0d/pluggable-namespace/README.rst

     async def main():
-        async with cpns.Hub() as hub:
+        async with pns.Hub() as hub:
             await hub.my_sub.init.cli()

 Configuration
 =============

-When creating a cpns app, we put all of the pns configuration in a config.yaml
+When creating a pluggable-namespace app, we put all of the pns configuration in a config.yaml

 .. code-block:: yaml